CounterfitReality/webfortune/README.md

 # webfortune

-# - webfortune will Require Docker

-# - to set the container up:
+- webfortune will Require Docker, to set the container up: